u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/export_import_data.rst

 If you import a file that contains one of the column "External ID" or "Database ID", records that have already been imported will be modified instead of being created.
 This is very useful as it allows you to import several times the same CSV file while having made some changes in between two imports.
-Odoo will take care of creating or modifying each record depending if it's new or not.
+Thrive Bureau ERP will take care of creating or modifying each record depending if it's new or not.

-This feature allows you to use the Import/Export tool of Odoo to modify a batch of records in your favorite spreadsheet application.
+This feature allows you to use the Import/Export tool of Thrive Bureau ERP to modify a batch of records in your favorite spreadsheet application.

 What happens if I do not provide a value for a specific field?
 --------------------------------------------------------------

-If you do not set all fields in your CSV file, Odoo will assign the default value for every non defined fields.
-But if you set fields with empty values in your CSV file, Odoo will set the EMPTY value in the field, instead of assigning the default value.
+If you do not set all fields in your CSV file, Thrive Bureau ERP will assign the default value for every non defined fields.
+But if you set fields with empty values in your CSV file, Thrive Bureau ERP will set the EMPTY value in the field, instead of assigning the default value.

-How to export/import different tables from an SQL application to Odoo?
+How to export/import different tables from an SQL application to Thrive Bureau ERP?
 ----------------------------------------------------------------------

 If you need to import data from different tables, you will have to recreate relations between records belonging to different tables. (e.g. if you import companies and persons, you will have to recreate the link between each person and the company they work for).

-To manage relations between tables, you can use the "External ID" facilities of Odoo.
+To manage relations between tables, you can use the "External ID" facilities of Thrive Bureau ERP.
 The "External ID" of a record is the unique identifier of this record in another application.
 This "External ID" must be unique across all the records of all objects, so it's a good practice to prefix this "External ID" with the name of the application or table. (like 'company_1', 'person_1' instead of